Chile Data Center Cooling Market Size and Share

 Competitive Landscape

 The Chile data center cooling market remains moderately fragmented, yet consolidation is quickening.
-Schneider Electric's Motivair deal strengthens direct-to-chip expertise, while Johnson Controls formed a Global Data Center Solutions arm to chase AI workloads.
+Schneider Electric’s Motivair deal strengthens its direct-to-chip expertise, while Johnson Controls has formed a Global Data Center Solutions arm to pursue AI workloads.
 Vertiv broadened its range with centrifugal chillers from BiXin Energy Technology, aiming to deliver turnkey hybrid solutions.

 Partnerships add speed where M&A is impractical.
-Munters partnered with ZutaCore to bundle air handlers with waterless liquid plates, and Carrier invested in Strategic Thermal Labs for smart refrigerant management.
-Patent filings show a pivot to low-charge refrigerants and modular heat-sink chains, underscoring environmental compliance and scalability.
+Munters joined with ZutaCore to bundle air handlers with waterless liquid plates, and Carrier invested in Strategic Thermal Labs for smart refrigerant management.
+Patent filings indicate a shift toward low-charge refrigerants and modular heat-sink chains, highlighting environmental compliance and scalability.
 Local installers team with multinationals to bridge the liquid-cooling talent gap, while niche firms targeting immersion baths challenge incumbents on efficiency metrics.
-Overall, suppliers able to integrate air, liquid and digital-twin analytics secure the upper hand in large bids.
+Overall, suppliers able to integrate air, liquid, and digital-twin analytics secure the upper hand in large bids.

 Chile Data Center Cooling Industry Leaders